Land0fChocolate/NewEmeraldRomHack/README.md

 # TODO

 - implement ability description label in the summary screen.
-- Include ORAS dex Pokemon like Budew and Dusknoir and add ways to access them.
 - Rework aspects of the Battle Frontier.
 Change the Battle Palace to be themed around inverse type matchups.
 Rework the battle Pokemon list.
 - Add methods to make training easier.
 Super vitamins, IV boosters and nature mints to be added and accessable.
 - Remove item use in battle and create a prompt for Poke Balls.